A vector quantized masked autoencoder for audiovisual speech emotion recognition: Related work

-The present paper focuses on the masked autoencoder (MAE), a self-supervised generative model that uses an asymmetric encoder-decoder architecture with input masking \cite{he2022masked}.
-The MAE approach is inspired by masked language modeling \cite{devlin2018bert} and has been successfully applied to image modeling thanks to the development of Vision Transformers (ViT) \cite{dosovitskiy2020image}.
-The MAE has recently been adapted for audio using a 2D time-frequency representation \cite{gong2022ssast, baade2022mae, xu2022masked}.
+The present paper focuses on the MAE, an SSL generative model that employs an asymmetric encoder-decoder architecture with input masking~\citep{he2022masked}.
+The MAE approach is inspired by the concept of masked language modeling~\citep{devlin2018bert} and has been successfully applied to image modeling thanks to the development of the Vision Transformer (ViT)~\citep{dosovitskiy2020image}.
+The MAE has recently been extended to audio using a 2D time-frequency representation~\citep{gong2022ssast, baade2022mae, xu2022masked}.
 In the MAE paradigm, the input is divided into non-overlapping patches, each represented by a token embedding.
-A proportion of tokens are masked, typically 75\% for image/audio modeling and 15\% for text modeling, and only the visible tokens are fed to the encoder.
+Some tokens are masked, typically 75\% for image/audio modeling and 15\% for text modeling, and only the visible tokens are fed to the encoder.
 The encoder outputs are used to reconstruct the masked tokens through a lightweight decoder.
-To successfully reconstruct the masked tokens, the encoder must generate a semantic representation, which can then be effectively transferred to downstream tasks \cite{he2022masked}.
-It was recently shown that combining the task of reconstructing masked tokens with contrastive learning can improve the representation learned by an MAE \cite{huang2022contrastive, gong2022ssast}.
+To successfully reconstruct the masked tokens, the encoder must capture a semantic representation, which can then be effectively transferred to downstream tasks~\citep{he2022masked}.
+It was recently shown that combining the task of reconstructing masked tokens with contrastive learning can improve the representation learned by an MAE~\citep{huang2022contrastive, gong2022ssast}.